South Australian Consolidated Acts60—Computer games to bear determined markings and consumer advice

 displayed on the device are those relevant to the computer game with the

-highest classification under this Act or the Commonwealth Act.
+highest classification under the Commonwealth Act.

 (6) If—